 I can’t do it anymore.

 I have talked it over with my boyfriend and I will become the mom I never ever wanted to be.
 I will be moving 437 miles away from the very beings that mean the most to me in the entire world.
 They are my world.
 I am going to do the very thing I thought would kill me, but now know is the only way to save me.
 I need peace from the daily chaos.
-I will see them at some holidays and during the summer.
-I know seeing them will become a battle too, as Cluster B's don't ever stop, but I think the distance will help the three of us.
+I will see them on some holidays and during the summer.
+I know seeing them will become a battle too, as Cluster B’s don’t ever stop, but I think the distance will help the three of us.
 I guess only time will tell.